-You snooze, you loose when it comes to securing summertime campground reservations on the California coast or at popular vacation spots like Lake Tahoe.
+You snooze, you lose when it comes to securing summertime campground reservations on the California coast or at popular vacation spots like Lake Tahoe.
 Veterans of the reservations game know to pounce the minute a reservation window opens, which is six months in advance for most public campgrounds.
 The farther off the beaten track you go, of course, the less competition you’ll encounter.

 How to find that perfect place for toasting marshmallows and otherwise enjoying the great outdoors with your best friend?
 The following resources can help.